raphaelsulzer/scan-the-bunny/README.md

 # Virtual Scanning Simulations in Python

 This repository contains code and sample data for creating virtual scanning simulations like the ones below.
 The code produces point clouds with realistic characteristics such as non-uniformity and missing data from self-occlusions.
-However, it is mainly meant for visualising the scanning process.
+It is mainly meant for visualising the scanning process.

+## Installation

+Simply run `install.sh` to install a conda environment named `scan` and you are ready to use the library.

 ## Range scanning simulation